BB negotiates carbon credits on the foreign market for the first time

-For the first time in history, Banco do Brasil (BB) traded carbon credits on the international market.
-The operation took place this week, with the purchase of 5,000 carbon credits from the Envira Amazônia Project, operated on the secondary market by the French bank BNP Paribas, and the sale to Standard Chartered Bank abroad.
+O BB (Banco do Brasil) this week purchased 5,000 carbon credits from Envira Amazonia Projectoperated on the secondary market by the French bank BNP Paribas, and sold to Standard Chartered Bank abroad.
+It was the first time in history that the institution traded carbon credits on the international market.

+According to BB, the pilot transaction served as a test to validate BB’s new business model.

-Banco do Brasil intends to become a reference in carbon market negotiation, from the development of credit-generating projects to the purchase and sale of these assets.
-The institution also wants to offer advice on carrying out inventories of greenhouse gas emissions.
+The bank intends to become a reference in carbon market negotiation, from the development of credit-creating projects to the purchase and sale of these assets.
+It also wants to offer advice on carrying out inventories of greenhouse gas emissions.
 According to the bank, the projects supported by the institution allow the preservation of more than 500 thousand hectares of native forest.

 At the beginning of the month, BB created a strategic unit exclusively dedicated to good environmental, social and governance practices in its structure to reinforce its operations in the area.
 Aligned with the 12 commitments for a more sustainable future, especially reforestation and forest conservation, the institution has the goal of conserving or reforesting 1 million hectares by 2025.